At the Door: Composition

 "At the Door" lacks drums and percussion and primarily features Julian Casablancas' vocals accompanied by a digital guitar.
 It has been described as a synth-pop song by multiple writers as well as a "stark change of pace" for the band by NME's Ella Kemp.
-In a review for the Chicago Tribune, Mark Kennedy wrote, "Casablancas knows he is a lost soul, but offers hope: “Use me like an oar/Get yourself to shore."
+In a review for the Chicago Tribune, Mark Kennedy wrote, "Casablancas knows he is a lost soul, but offers hope: "Use me like an oar/Get yourself to shore."
 Caleb Campbell of Under the Radar described it as a "synth-led slow burn of a track" with a "heart wrenching vocal performance from Julian Casablancas".
 Writers noted Giorgio Moroder as well as Casablancas' side project The Voidz as possible influences for the song.
 Kemp also stated that the song includes "contemplative lyrics" that "Casablancas sings to someone we will never know".

-Video
+Music video

 The video was done in the style of 1980s animation and tells several roughly interlinked stories.
 The stories are: